Loopring/protocols/docs/daniel_thoughts_on_fee_model.md

 If we remove LRC from the picture, the fee model also works.
 So why people want to use LRC then?

-**MAYBE THE BEST TOKEN ECONOMY FOR LOOPRING IS STILL THE SAME AS PROTOCOL V1, with modifications**:
+**MAYBE THE BEST TOKEN ECONOMY FOR LOOPRING IS STILL THE SAME AS PROTOCOL V1**:

-Suppose during a settlemnt for orderA, its owner is supposed to pay 5 LRC and the margin is 0.1WETH.

-1. if miner choose LRC fee, and order owner has 5 LRC or more, then owner pays 5LRC to miner and wallet, 0.1WETH margin is transfered to order owner;
-1. if miner choose LRC fee, and order owner has less than 5 LRC (4 for example), then owner pays 4LRC and 0.1WETH margin to miner.
-1. if miner choose margin, and miner has 5 LRC or more, then owner gets 5LRC from miner, and pays 0.1WETH to miner/wallet.
-1. if miner choose margin, and has only 4 LRC, then it is forced to get whatever LRC fee the order own can offer, all margin goes to order owner.
+"miner either choose LRC as fee, or choose margin as fee but has to pay the same amount of LRC to order owner."

+We can refer the latter one as "miner buys the margin with LRC".
+What's the buy price?
+Lets assume the LRC fee is *x* and the amount of margin is *y*, the price is actually *2x/y*.